ali-ham-dev/ali-hamood-rent-it-client/rent-it-proposal/README.md

 ## Overview

-Rent It connects renters and rentees, offering a streamlined, automated workflow to empower users to transact with confidence.
+Rent It is a web platform that connects renters and rentees, offering a streamlined, automated workflow that empowers users to transact with confidence.

 ### Problem Space

-Rent It sets out to address two problems from two broad user categories.
+Rent It addresses two primary user needs:

-First, suppose you purchased an essential asset but don't get much use out of it, making it feel like an unwise purchasing decision.
-This could be a tuxedo, a snow machine, construction tools, etc. You might also have made such purchases because you're an entrepreneur looking for opportunities.
-Whatever the circumstances may be, you have an asset and hope to earn a financial return on it.

-Second, suppose you need an asset for some period of time, or you are looking for a low-cost, low-risk way of accessing an asset.
-This could be seasonal decorations (e.g., Christmas decorations), a tuxedo, uncommon machinery, etc.

-This is where Rent It shines!
-Rent It offers a space where both renters and rentees can transact in an efficient user friendly environment.
-This workflow include procedural wizards automating the process, such process may include advertising, questionnaires, messaging and texting, document sharing, contract establishment, cellphone based inspections, financial transaction brokering, and possibly more.
+Asset Owners (Renters)
+You’ve purchased valuable assets that are underutilized—formal wear, machinery, seasonal equipment, etc.—and you want to generate income from them.

+Asset Seekers (Rentees)
+You need temporary access to assets without the burden of ownership.
+Whether it’s a snowblower for the winter, a tuxedo for an event, or specialized tools, you seek affordable, low-risk solutions.

+Rent It provides a trusted, user-friendly environment for these transactions, supported by an automated workflow that may include:

+- Asset advertising
+- Smart questionnaires
+- Messaging and texting
+- Document sharing
+- Contract creation and e-signing
+- Cellphone-based inspections
+- Financial transaction brokering

+...and potentially more as the platform evolves.

 ### User Profile

-- User profile 1 - renters:
+- Renters
-    - interested to earn a financial return on a purchased asset.
+    - Aim to earn income from assets they own.
-    - invested in offering an asset for earning an alternative income source.

-- User profile 2 - rentees:
+    - Often entrepreneurs or individuals seeking passive income.
+- Rentees
-    - needs short term access to an asset.
+    - Need temporary access to assets.
-    - wants a low-risk/low-cost method of accessing an asset.
+    - Prefer low-cost, low-commitment solutions.

 ### Features

-- I want to be able to search ads with keywords.
+- Search rental ads using keywords.
-- I might want to message an AI assistance if I don't know what I am looking for.
+- Get AI assistance when unsure what to search for.
-- I want to have all the details for a rental offering presented in a clear an consist way.
+- View rental listings with clear, consistent details.
+- Follow a standardized workflow to post rental assets.
+- Upload images and media when posting an asset.
+- Specify custom terms and conditions for each listing.
+- Access background checks, rental histories, and credit documents for prospective rentees.
+- Conduct pre- and post-rental camera inspections of assets.
+- Share, review, and sign contracts digitally.
+- Chat easily with renters and share documents.
+- Manage rental assets through a summary dashboard with status updates and detailed views.
+- Manage rented assets with similar ease and visibility

 ## Implementation

 ### Tech Stack

+- Frontend:
     - React
     - JavaScript
-- MySQL
-- Express
-- Client libraries:
+    - Libraries:
         - react
         - react-router
         - axios
         - uuid
+        - sass
         - react-pdf or pdf.js
+- Backend:
+    - Express
+    - MySQL
-- Server libraries:
+    - Libraries:
         - knex
-    - express
-    - bcrypt for password hashing
+        - bcrypt (for password hashing)

 ### APIs

-- OpenAI API or similar LLM APIs.
+- OpenAI API or equivalent (for AI assistance).
-- MediaDevice API
+- MediaDevice API or equivalent (for inspections and media handling).
+- Stripe API or equivalent (optional, for payment processing).
-- Strip API
+- ESIGN API or equivalent (optional, for digital signatures).

 ### Sitemap

-- Landing page
+- Landing Page
-- Asset details
+- Asset Details Page
-- Sign up
+- Sign Up
-- Log in
+- Log In
-- Manage rented assets
+- Manage Rented Assets
-- Manage assets for rent
+- Manage Assets for Rent
-- **Post an asset**
+- Post an Asset (multi-step):
-    - Upload images
+    - Upload Images
-    - Add details (maybe multi step)
+    - Add Details
-    - Review document
+    - Review Documents
-    - Camera based inspection
+    - Camera-Based Inspection

 ### Mockups